deepikathimmegowda/jpmorgan/README.md

 **Usage of APIs**

 1. When a new trade is made, User will insert trade events (can be list of trade Events) from front end.
-1. From front end on periodic basis or when a new trade event is added, can invoke /tradeOutcomes GET to fetch results
+1. From frontend on periodic basis or when a new trade event is added, can invoke /tradeOutcomes GET to fetch updated outcomes
 1. All the trade events and outcomes will be stored in TradingModule.
 1. As this application do not use any Database or cache server or session objects to persist trade events and its trade outcomes, to storing `tradeEvents` and `tradeOutcome` as static object in TradingModule class ( this is small scale implementation )
 1. Any number of trade events can be added
 1. When /tradeOutcomese GET API is invoked, trade outcome is computed and returned
 1. User can use /clearEvents, /clearOutcomes, /clearAll as cleanup job

 **project package details**